dantleech/blog/source/_posts/2021-11-11-new-laptop.md

-The [Compose](https://en.wikipedia.org/wiki/Compose_key) key allows you to press a specified key (e.g. `PrintScreen`) followed by a character you want to "decorate" followed by another character to "composer" into it.
+The [Compose](https://en.wikipedia.org/wiki/Compose_key) key allows you to press a specified key (e.g. `PrintScreen`) followed by a character you want to "decorate" followed by another character to "compose" into it.
 So for example I press `PrintScreen`, `e` and `'` to give `é`.
 This becomes second nature and it's easy to guess.